mozilla-services/tecken/docs/download.rst

 Basics
 ======

-The Tecken webapp handles requests for :term:`symbols files <symbols file>`.
-Tecken takes the request, figures out which bucket the file is in, and returns a redirect to that bucket.
-This allows us to use multiple buckets for symbols without requiring everyone to maintain lists of buckets.
+The Tecken webapp handles download requests for :term:`symbols files <symbols file>`.
+Tecken handles download API requests, determines whether the symbols file exists and which storage location it's in, and returns a redirect to the storage location.
+In this way, we can store symbols files in multiple places and there's a single place to request them.

 For example, at the time of this writing doing a ``GET`` for :base_url:`/firefox.pdb/448794C699914DB8A8F9B9F88B98D7412/firefox.sym` will